What is ApertureDB?

 The following are the core components of ApertureDB:

-- ApertureDB supports management of image and videos as native entities.
-Given the range of usages for this data, we provide necessary preprocessing operations like zoom, crop, sampling, and creating thumbnails as you access the data via internally-linked libraries like OpenCV and ffmpeg. in images or frames, they make it possible to find visually similar objects.
-ApertureDB offers similarity search using feature vectors building on top of Facebook's FAISS library.
+• Data management: ApertureDB supports management of images and videos as native entities.
+Given the range of usages for this data, we provide necessary preprocessing operations like zoom, crop, sampling, and creating thumbnails as you access the data via internally-linked libraries like OpenCV and ffmpeg.
+ApertureDB can also manage other modalities of data like documents, audio, text as blobs, but without specific operations to pre-process them at this time.

-- Metadata is key for many applications.
+• Graph-based metadata filtering: Metadata is key for many applications.
 ApertureDB uses an in-memory graph database to store application metadata as a knowledge graph.
 The images, videos, and embeddings are represented within this metadata together with application information.
-This helps to capture internal relationships between metadata and data, as well as to enable complex visual searches based this metadata.
+This helps to capture internal relationships between metadata and data, as well as to enable complex searches based on this metadata.
 In order to target ML applications, ApertureDB also supports bounding boxes and other regions of interest for labeling or annotation based searches, as part of the metadata.

 ApertureDB is now a distributed database with quite a few more components.
 You can find more details here.